-The FY 2013 Existing Housing Limits are based on combining two data sources:
+The FY 2014 Existing Housing Limits are based on combining two data sources:

 - 1) FHA data on the purchase price of existing homes insured by FHA from October 2005 through June 2013 - 2) Federal Housing Finance Agency (FHFA) data on purchase mortgages securitized by Fannie Mae and Freddie Mac between January 2006 and July 2012.
-GSE purchase mortgages exceeding the current FHA maximum loan limit are excluded from the file.
+GSE purchase mortgages exceeding the FHA high cost maximum loan limit of \$650,000 are excluded from the file.

-For each geographic area (metropolitan area or non-metropolitan county), a median purchase price is calculated.
+For each geographic area (metropolitan area, county within a metropolitan area, or non-metropolitan county), a median purchase price is calculated.
 The Median purchase price is based on the most recent data that aggregates to 500 or more sales in the specific geography.
 If there have been 500 or more sales in the most recent 24 months, then the median for those 24 months are used.
 If fewer than 500, then 36 months of sales are used.
 If fewer than 500 sales over 36 months, then 48 months are used.
 This process repeats for up to 5 years of sales.
-If fewer than 500 sales over 5 years, then all records from 2006 forward are used to calculate the median purchase price.
+If fewer than 500 sales over 5 years, then all records from

+2006 forward are used to calculate the median purchase price.
 The result is the "Unadjusted Median Purchase Price".
 1